pslhy/trio_artifacts/README.md

-# Artifacts for "Inductive Synthesis of Structurally Recursive Functional Programs from Non-Recursive Expressions
+# Artifacts for "Inductive Synthesis of Structurally Recursive Functional Programs from Non-Recursive Expressions"

 ##Build
 ```